lucia-auth/lucia/documentation-v2/content/main/basics/database.md

 ### User table

-In addition to the required fields shown below, you can add any additional fields which should be [declared in type `Lucia.DatabaseUserAttributes`]().
-You can then [define custom user attributes]().

 | name | type     | primary key | description |
 | ---- | -------- | :---------: | ----------- |
 | id   | `string` |      ✓      | User id     |